 - The red onion can be substituted with green onion.

 - Adding chopped fresh cilantro would also probably be a nice addition.

 - Try a few raisins for sweetness instead of maple syrup.

-Store in an air-tight container in the refrigerator for up to 5 days.
+Store leftover vegan curry chickpea salad in an airtight container in the refrigerator for up to 5 days.

 - Serve it with crackers

-- Use it as a dip for your favorite veggies
+- Use it as a dip for fresh veggies

 - Make it into a sandwich